-159. DBP's throughput forecast shows The throughput forecast is otherwise essentially flat for other customers.
-As can be seen in Figure 14, there is only a very slight subsequent rise in throughput year by year over the remaining three years of the AA period.

-- 161. On the face of it, the slight increases for some customers that we observe in DBP's forecast, along with flat demand for others, are not materially consistent with background assumptions that DBP has presented.
+- 160. DBP's submission in relation to the assumptions underlying its throughput forecast could be read as suggesting that it expects throughput to fall.
+For example, DBP refers to the recent decline in full haul throughput (despite WA GSP growth and population growth) and also to flat electricity demand and some displacement of generation by gas with generation by coal and renewables58.
+We note, however, that the relatively small increase in DBP's forecast full haul throughput is 160.
+DBP also states that discussions with Shippers in the course of the recent contract renegotiations informed it that throughput would "... either slightly reduce or remain constant for the duration of the period".59 - 161.
+On the face of it, the slight increases for some customers that we observe in DBP's forecast, along with flat demand for others, are not materially consistent with background assumptions that DBP has presented.
 DBP's projected growth rate in throughput is, in aggregate, very modest.
 Nevertheless, we consider its throughput forecasts by looking at the implied capacity factor and also through validation against independent forecasts.

-&lt;sup>57 DBP op. cit. paragraph 5.5(a) and 5.5(d)
+57 DBP op. cit. paragraph 5.5(a) and 5.5(d)

-&lt;sup>58 DPB op. cit. paragraph 5.7
+58 DPB op. cit. paragraph 5.7

-&lt;sup>59 DBP op. cit. paragraph 5.7(d)
+59 DBP op. cit. paragraph 5.7(d)